JimJammer88/ContinuousControl/Report.md

 ## Introduction

 In this project we use a modification of the Deep Deterministic Policy Gradient algortihm (DDPG) from [CITE] to simulataneuous train 33 Reacher agents in a Unity environment.
+We made use of the implementation of DDPG provided in the Deep Reinforcement Learning course repository, and, following the guidelines in the benchmark solution,  modifieid the code to work for multiple agents.

 (Something about actor critic methods)